 While many organizations and programs emerged to assist the homeless, Britepaths recognized a need that was going unmet: Serving those families who, while not homeless, were in financial crisis and in danger of “falling through the cracks.”
 These families and individuals live from paycheck-to-paycheck, and unexpected expenses can send them spiraling from self-sufficiency to the brink of homelessness.
 As the cost of housing in Fairfax County rose sharply through the 1990s and 2000s, rent claimed a greater and greater share of these families’ resources, leaving little left over to meet other needs or provide a financial cushion for emergencies.

 Britepaths has continued to refine and expand its program offerings to respond to this urgent need by providing Stability services, emergency and short-term food assistance and financial assistance grants, while also offering Resilience programs, the foundation of which are our financial mentoring and instruction services that help our clients develop a plan to move forward.
 Our Project BRIDGE Program brings together all of these services plus career/educational guidance to help committed clients as they do the hard work to truly move themselves to true financial self-sufficiency.
-In 2014, we welcomed the Naomi Project of Northern Virginia as our newest Program.
-Naomi Project mentors work with new and expecting moms across Northern Virginia to help them have healthy pregnancies and raise healthy babies.
+In 2017, we entered a partnership with the United Way of the National Capital Area and Fairfax County to administer the Financial Empowerment Center at South County.
+Other Resilience services we offer are our short-term 3 Cups of Coffee career mentoring program and the Naomi Project to mentor new and expecting mothers.
 Our Seasonal Supports, Back to School and Holiday assistance, provide additional help and hope during a time of crisis.

 Today, the families we assist are likely to be members of the working poor – often juggling multiple jobs, the elderly and disabled, or those who were financially secure but have found themselves in crisis due to job loss, debt or health issues.
 More than half of those we serve are children.